 Yes!
-Because most of us have done this at least ones in our weight loss journeys.
-The quick fixes (crash diets) available on the internet has driven the people crazy by making false claims.
+Because most of us have done this at least once in our weight loss journeys.
+The quick fixes (crash diets) available on the internet have driven people crazy by making false claims.

 “There’s no magic stick that can make you healthy without any efforts, you have to make a lifestyle change if you wish to see the long-term results.”

 Why people are riding the seesaw of weight loss and weight gain? – Yo-Yo dieting

 - Quick results: Anyone who wants quick results would follow a diet that gives the instant result, but would not bother to think about if she/he can follow it in the long run.
 C’mon!
 How long can you survive on the soups and salads?

 - Lazy: Following an extreme calorie deficit diet would show results without much physical work.
 So, all the lazy bums, who are looking for shortcuts to their dream body, would do that.
 Though it is not always the case, you can strike this off if you’re working on your body.